zewt/zDsonImport/README.md

 Installation
 ------------

-In your Maya scripts directory, eg. **Documents\maya\2018\scripts**, create userSetup.mel if necessary, and add:

-    python "execfile('C:/Users/me/Documents/maya/zDsonImport/load_zDsonImport.py')";

-supplying the path to zDsonImport.
+Run install.bat, and then enable the zDsonImport plugin in Maya's Plug-In Manager.
 This will add menu items to the File menu.

 Basic usage
 -----------